eighteyes/tt-rules/manual.md

 #### Spikes

-Spikes cost 6 workers to build and occupy a hex.
+Spikes cost 6 Minions to build and occupy a hex.
 Spikes cannot be placed on the Inner Path.
 Spikes prevent Adults from proceeding, and remove the first Adult who triggers them.
 The triggered Spikes are removed from the board after all Adult Pathing is resolved.

 #### Fences

-Fences use 10 workers to deploy.
+Fences use 10 Minions to deploy.
 Fences prevent boats from landing, if a boat hits only a fence, not a building or hex.

 ## Conflicts
 ### Resource Conflicts
-When there are insufficient workers to complete a Construction or Action.
-Conflict occurs near worker dwelling.
+When there are insufficient Minions to complete a Construction or Action.
+Conflict occurs near Minion dwelling.
 ### Building Conflicts
 When two Constructions occur on the same hex.
 Conflict happens on nearest Path Join to that Hex.
 ### Intersection Conflicts